 This documentation will describe the Details screen, which is different for a SOAP server.

 Matrix’s SOAP server uses HTTP basic authentication to communicate with external systems.
-You must specify a valid username and password to access the SOAP server, as shown in the following diagram.

 Read the HTTP authentication with PHP documentation for more information on HTTP authentication.